baileybauman/trump-reg/README.md

 ## Installation

 Simply download the master zip file of our code.
-Navigate to the root folder and open the 'Algorithm' folder.
+Navigate to the root folder and open the `Algorithm` folder.

 ## Dependencies